High Cross, High Street, Hixon

 Fireplace and Well

-The fireplace is original and resembles a Georgian era fireplace (circa 1714 onwards); it is typically ornate with a floral design on single vertical tiles.
+The fireplace resembles a Georgian era fireplace (circa 1714 onwards); it is typically ornate with a floral design on single vertical tiles.
 Fireplaces from this period were that of grand proportions and typically designed to be a complete focal point of the room.
 There is also a fire hearth in one of the bedrooms upstairs but two others have been removed during earlier works.

 Suzanne O’Farrell November 2020.